PETComputacaoUFPR/Oracle/README.md

 # Oracle

-This project was developed to be used by computer science students from Federal University of Parana, to be used during an event of the University.
+This project was developed to be used by computer science students from Federal University of Parana during an event of the University.
 It pretends to be a "oracle" giving a random undergraduate degree for students that are going to do an Entry Test for the University.
 It kind of works like The Sorting Hat.

 # Getting Started